 The Society of Physics Students (SPS) is a primarily undergraduate student organization that promotes the study of physics, assists students studying physics, provides career guidance to physics students, and presents research opportunities in the physics department.
 Any undergraduate student is welcome in the SPS room (Frederick Reines Hall, Room 2107) to study and meet other physics majors!

-The Women in Physics and Astronomy Club arranges social events each quarter to create a supportive environment for females in the department.
+The UNITY (Underrepresented Genders In Physics & AstronomY) arranges social events each quarter to create a supportive environment for females in the department.
 We also assist in outreach activities and run a mentoring program pairing up undergraduate student mentees with grad student/postdoc mentors.

 Astronomy Club at UCI